StephenBanbury/jekyll-blank-template/_posts/GAM750/2020-12-05-embodiment-in-virtual-reality.markdown

 >"Termed “embodied experiences” (Ahn, Le, & Bailenson, 2015) or “embodied simulations (Bertrand, Franco, Pointeau, & Cherene, 2014), immersive virtual environment technology (IVET) can allow users to embody the first-person point-of-view of another person while seeing and hearing sounds from the experiential locus of another person, as though the viewer can wear another person's sensory apparatus.
 This simulation allows for the illusion of being in another person's shoes and embodying their perspective, a situation perhaps best represented by Spike Jonze's 2006 film Being John Malkovich, wherein characters enter a portal that allows them to see, feel, and hear through John Malkovich's body.
 Because this new communication medium allows people to share a new mode of access one another's experiences, this study hypothesizes that it can facilitate greater intimacy, understanding, and empathy."

 >In the opening quote, David Foster Wallace summarizes one of the greatest obstacles of human communication: the attempt to translate the felt immediacy of first-person experience to someone else, and to moreover understand someone else's experience.
 Wallace states that all of our experiences are rendered through an embodied point of view, and that this orientation places the subject at the center of his or her experiences.
-However, recent advances in filmed, streamed, and simulated virtual reality environments allow subjects to see first-personally from the point-of-view of another person, character, or avatar.
+However, recent advances in filmed, streamed, and simulated virtual reality environments allow subjects to see **first-personally from the point-of-view of another person, character, or avatar.
 Thus, in this sense, it could be argued that through this technology it is now possible to have exactly the type of experience that Wallace suggests our day-to-day mode of being occludes: an experience in which a person is not the absolute center of their own experience.
-Instead, through this technology the individual is placed in the center of someone else's experience.
+Instead, through this technology the individual is placed in the center of someone else's experience**.
 This inductive study explores how this virtual simulation can transform our ability to relate to and learn from one another.

 **My thoughts: -**